octavius464/Robotics-Planning-and-Navigation/README.md

 1.Localization to find its current location on the map<br/> ![Farmers Market Finder Demo](bin/gif.gif) <br/>
 <br/>
-2.Conduct A* search to plan a path from localized point to the goal position <br/>
+2.Conduct A* search to plan a path from localized point to the goal position while avoiding obstacles on the map<br/>
 <br/>
 3.Path Navigation according to planned path <br/> ![Farmers Market Finder Demo](bin/robot_navigation.gif) <br/>
 <br/>